Skip to Content

 If you want a natural alternative to eliminate weeds, boiling water can be used.
 The easiest method is to pour the boiling water over the weeds and ensure it penetrates the ground where the weeds are growing.
-Then cover your hands and carry the pot over to the designated area and pour over the weeds.
+Then cover your hands, carry the pot to the designated area, and pour over the weeds.

 A Weed is a plant that is in the wrong place.
-The unwanted plants that grow in controlled settings like farms or a garden are weeds.
+Weeds are unwanted plants that grow in controlled settings like farms or a garden.
 They could be typical plants or weeds that stop the growth of desirable plants.
 They are usually invasive, and care has to be taken to remove them.

 What Are Weeds & Why Are They Undesirable?